ZackWilde27/Z3dPy/README.md

 # Exporting Mesh

-Export your mesh as an OBJ file, with UV coordinates if applicable.
-N-gons are triangulated automatically.
+Export your mesh as an OBJ file.
+- UV coordinates are supported and used in the pixel shaders
+- N-gons are triangulated automatically.
+- If materials are exported, LoadMesh() will automatically separate it into a list of meshes.
 <br>
 Up axis is -Y, and Forward axis is Z.